Our 2018 Team

 Barbara Bell (Artistic Director) has extensive experience in programming, management, and event planning and production, including several years as Events Coordinator with Chapters Bookstore.
 She has produced numerous stage plays, several independent short films, including the award-winning “Digging Up Plato”, and a feature film.
 Barbara is also an award-winning actor and playwright and a freelance editor, and for two seasons programmed, produced, and hosted a monthly television book club –Page Turners – for TVCogeco in Kingston.
 Barbara sits on the Community Arts Advisory Committee for the City of Kingston, as well as on the Arts Advocacy Committee of Kingston Arts Council.

-Ian Coutts (Profile Editor) was an editor at Toronto’s Madison Press Books for several years.
-He is the author of four books, and co-author of two, including Brew North: How Canadians Made Beer and Beer Made Canada.
-Ian is also a journalist whose work has appeared in Toronto Life, Canadian Business, The Globe and Mail, Taps: The Beer Magazine, and elsewhere.
-He works for the Canadian Museum of Civilization, the Canadian War Museum, and Queen’s University.
+Ian Coutts (Profile Editor) was an editor at Toronto’s Madison Press Books for fifteen years.
+He is the author of five books, and co-author of two, including Brew North: How Canadians Made Beer and Beer Made Canada and The Perfect Keg.
+Ian is also a journalist whose work has appeared in Toronto Life, Canadian Geographic, The Globe and Mail, Taps: The Beer Magazine, and elsewhere.
+He has worked for the Canadian Museum of Civilization, the Canadian War Museum, and Queen’s University.

 Amanda Di Vito (Box Office Coordinator) is a Toronto native but moved to Kingston as a teen.
 She started with the festival as a volunteer in 2012 and has been excitedly coming back every year since.
 She has over 10 years of customer service and cash handling experience in various jobs in retail and working with children.
 An extremely avid reader, Amanda used to like to hold books (usually upside down) before she could even read because liked to imagine that she already knew how.